dotnet/orleans/Advanced-Concepts/Timers-and-Reminders.md

 ```

 ## Which Should I Use?
 We recommend that you use timers in the following circumstances:

 * It doesn't matter (or is desirable) that the timer ceases to function if the activation is deactivated or failures occur.
 * If the resolution of the timer is small (e.g. reasonably expressible in seconds or minutes).
-* The timer callback can be started from Grain.ActivateAsync or when a grain method is invoked.
+* The timer callback can be started from `Grain.OnActivateAsync` or when a grain method is invoked.

 We recommend that you use reminders in the following circumstances:

 * When the periodic behavior needs to survive the activation and any failures.
 * To perform infrequent tasks (e.g. reasonably expressible in minutes, hours, or days).

 ## Combining Timers and Reminders